 By the way, don’t miss visiting the beautiful National Parc de Saint-Cloud which overlooks the Seine.

 The Seine passes by La Défense, Europe’s largest business district.
-Between Courbevoie and Neuilly, the tip of the Ile de la Jatte is a little bit surprising with its temple of love.
+Between Courbevoie and Neuilly, the tip of the Ile de la Jatte with its temple of love.
 Originally in Parc Monceau, Louis-Philippe had the folly moved to its present spot circa 1830.

 Further away is the Ile de Chatou or Ile des Impressionnistes, once frequented by impressionist painters.